Inheritance Law

 A foreign will under Turkish law:

-- Generally formally valid if drawn up in formal compliance with foreign law,
+- Is generally formally valid if drawn up in formal compliance with foreign law,

-- Content must not give rise to outcomes contrary to Turkish public order,
+- Must not produce outcomes that are contrary to Turkish public order,

-- For effect on real estate in Turkey, compliance with reserved-share regulations of Turkish inheritance law is important,
+- For effect on real estate in Turkey, compliance with the reserved-share provisions of Turkish inheritance law is important,

-- Reserved-share heirs are protected in any case.
+- Does not override the rights of reserved-share heirs in any case.

 Recognition and enforcement are separate concepts for foreign court decisions:

-- Recognition: Foreign decision gaining conclusive judgment force in Turkey.
+- Recognition: A foreign decision gaining conclusive judgment force in Turkey.
 Recognition is sufficient for wills.

-- Enforcement: Foreign decision gaining enforceability.
-Enforcement is generally not needed for application of will; however, additional debt-receivable provisions based on will may require enforcement.
+- Enforcement: A foreign decision gaining enforceability.
+Enforcement is generally not needed for the application of a will; however, any debt or receivable provisions based on the will may require enforcement.

 Which Courts Have Jurisdiction

-For recognition of foreign will, Civil Court of Peace or Civil Court of First Instance has jurisdiction.
-Place of jurisdiction:
+For recognition of a foreign will, the Civil Court of Peace or the Civil Court of First Instance has jurisdiction.
+Territorial jurisdiction is determined by:

-- Failing that, place where assets subject to inheritance are located.
+- Failing that, the place where the assets subject to inheritance are located.

-For foreign deceased resident in Antalya, the relevant court of Antalya has jurisdiction.
+For a foreign national who died while resident in Antalya, the relevant court in Antalya has jurisdiction.

-For a foreign will to be recognised in Turkey, following conditions are reviewed:
+For a foreign will to be recognised in Turkey, the following conditions are reviewed:

 1. Formal Validity